SatherWS/Culinary-Recipe-Intranet/README.md

 # Killer Recipes
-A web site filled with culinary recipes that were scraped from various sources or hand crafted.
+The idea for this project is to be GitHub for food recipes.
+This idea has been attempted and failed in the past (reasons why here).
+This website will be filled with culinary recipes that were scraped from various sources or submitted by our users.

+Websites that are scraped will be forks users can remix these forks or create original recipes for other users to remix.

 ## Development
+Moving the project to node js because I think it will be easier to deploy and maintain.
+Plus, I want to see if I can develop a full stack and non-bloated application using node js.

+**Temporary Instructions**
 Run `pip install recipe-scrapers` or `pip install -r requirements.txt`

 ## Deployment